Living conditions

 Indicator description

-Share of people who are affected by at least one of the followings: at-risk-of-poverty, severe material deprivation or live in households with very low work intensity.
+Share of people within the total population who are affected by at least one of the followings: at-risk-of-poverty, severe material and social deprivation or living in households with very low work intensity.

 Source of data: